 Read the Department of State’s COVID-19 page before you plan any international travel.

-Mongolia has lifted stay at home orders, and resumed in-country transportation options and business operations.
-However, Mongolia maintains an almost total ban on the entry of foreigners and has limited incoming air traffic to government-controlled charter flights.
+Mongolia has reimposed stay at home orders in the capital of Ulaanbaatar and various provincial centers, and limited in-country transportation options and business operations.
+Mongolia maintains an almost total ban on the entry of foreigners and has limited incoming air traffic to government-controlled charter flights which have become inconsistent.
 Visit the Embassy's COVID-19 page for more information on COVID-19 in Mongolia.